webplatform/docs/css/properties/justify-content/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Description=An example with the justify-content property.
-Open the live example, and substitute the value yourself to see the behavior.
+|Description=An example with the justify-content property, demonstrating the different options.
 |Code=.container {
   display: -webkit-flex;
   display:    -moz-flex;